tiffgerst/cosmwasm-book/src/basics/good-practices.md

 query-response relationship.

 Now, we want to make the `msg` module public and accessible by crates depending on our contract (in this case - for schema example).
-Update a `src/lib.rs`:
+Update `src/lib.rs`:

 ```rust,noplayground
 # use cosmwasm_std::{entry_point, Binary, Deps, DepsMut, Env, MessageInfo, Response, StdResult};